chrismcna/HyperStake/README.md

 ```

-if you found this useful please consider sending a donation p5hqCebiutupXvkwwBKzEAqgq5qhF3um2g
 ## Interacting with HyperStake
 to interact with hyperstake you will need to use the "docker exec" command, here are some examples:
 ```